yashu1wwww/Google-Maps-Reviewers-Comments-Auto-Like/README.md

 https://www.youtube.com/watch?v=FVumnHy5Tzo&t=1s&ab_channel=HelloWorld

 #Watch up to 3 minutes and 46 seconds, and then remain in the remaining part copying the part of the script and save it as like.py.
-The script is used to automatically like a particular YouTube video with multiple accounts

-in map.py 20th line with which school,place etc..
+in map.py 22th line with which school,place etc..

-you want auto rating replace it and in 33 line replace with comment...

 First, open Chrome file location In my case, the Chrome location(use start in: path) is